GDrive-rgb/web3-revoke-manager/README.md

 ## Usage

-To launch the graphical user interface, run the main application file from the project root:
+To launch the graphical user interface from source, run the main application file:

 ```bash
 python app.py